cfarison/data-science-work/challenges/c04-gapminder-assignment.md

   filter(gdpPercap < 90000) %>% #removing 1 outlier that made it hard to visualize
   ggplot() +
   geom_boxplot(mapping = aes(continent, gdpPercap), outlier.colour = "red") +
-  facet_wrap(~year)
+  facet_wrap(~year) +
+  labs(
+  title = "Comparing GDP per capita across continents, 1952 to 2007", x = "Continent", y = "GDP Per Capita (2010 USD)"
+  )
 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q4-task-1.png)<!-- -->

 **Observations**:

-  - Most of the medians have increased, with Europe and Oceania as the
+  - Most of the medians for each continent have increased, with Europe
-    highest increases.
+    and Oceania as the highest increases.
+  - The minimum GDP per capita for the world seems to have increased.
+  - Many countries have much higher GDP per capita, though none in 2007
+    reach the level Kuwait had in 1952 ($108382).

 # Your Own EDA